 I’m Blake and I’m a triple major in political science, history, and citizenship and civic engagement (Class of ‘22).
 I studied abroad Strasbourg, France the second semester of my sophomore year of college, it was the most engaging and the most enjoyable three and half months of my college career (thanks to Miss Rona)!
 I’ve always wanted to travel the world since my Uncle shared his stories of traveling the world during his twenties.
 Syracuse Abroad’s program is world-class and provided everything you could imagine and more!

 Originally, I was dead set on going to the Madrid program, I had friends in Spain, and I’d taken Spanish in high school.
-However, a political science professor persuaded me to look into the Strasbourg program because of its classes.
+However, a political science professor encouraged me to look into the Strasbourg program because of its classes.
 After learning more about the program through abroad fairs, I was drawn to the idea of host families, its location towards the middle of Europe and learning a completely new language, culture, and history.

 The Syracuse Strasbourg program itself features a signature seminar that takes you through several countries with your fellow abroad peers.
 It is a wonderful opportunity to get to know everyone and led to my entire group becoming close and friendly.
 I still talk to my friends from the program today!!
 Other courses at the Strasbourg Center took students to various parts of France, the Council of Europe, or places within Strasbourg.
 There are weekend programs that are free (included in the initial cost) around the Alsace area that the program offers.
 I highly recommend these programs, you will see a fantastic castle, eat incredible cheese fondue, and have exquisite cuisine.
 The staff is incredibly friendly and becomes part of your abroad family, if you need ANYTHING, don’t hesitate to ask from them.